wnyc/django-crowdsourcing/docs/producers/options.rst

 Survey reports describe how you should display the results of a survey.
 If you specify a default report then Crowdsourcing will use that report to display the results of a survey unless they request a specific different report.
 If you don't specify a default report then Crowdsourcing will use its default behavior which gets documented thoroughly under Survey Report.

+The default report behavior is to display the filters and individual results.
+It creates one pie chart for every choice type question, and one map for every location text box question.

 Question
 ========